City-of-Helsinki/drupal-helfi-etusivu/public/modules/custom/helfi_news_archive/js/README.md

 ### Deployment

-`npm run create-release`
+`npm run build`
-Runs `npm build` and zips relevant files.
-Use this to add a binary to releases.
+Builds the app and copies bundle to `assets/main.js`

 ### Testing